← Blog

 Most delays come from avoidable mismatches, timing mistakes, or missing local support documents.

 3. Prepare address evidence early.
 In La Paz, if you stay in an Airbnb, ask the host for the front-door photo, full name, DNI number, and phone number before filing day.
-If you file in Santa Cruz, line up lease, utilities, and Folio Real in time—do not assume the La Paz shortcut applies.
+In Santa Cruz the requirements are slightly heavier but still light: a written agreement (notarized or simple) identifying the property owner, a recent electricity bill, and a copy of the owner's ID card.
+Airbnb can still work with that documentation, you no longer need a full formal lease or Folio Real for the typical filing.

 4. Get local documents in Bolivia.
 The medical certificate and Interpol records come from Bolivia, not from your home country.